REDSHOT98/CleanSweep/README.md

 ## License

+Copyright (c) 2025 LoopOtto.

-This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for the full license text.